Retail park: Geography

 Retail parks generally are located in highly accessible locations and are aimed at households owning a car, though there are often also bus services.
 They are an alternative to city centre shopping districts.
 Such developments have been encouraged by cheaper, more affordable land on the outskirts of towns and cities, and with loose planning controls in a number of enterprise zones, making planning and development significantly easier.
 There are over 1,500 retail parks across the UK.
+In 2026 they occupied about 407 e6sqft.
+The largest park, about 676,000 sqft, is Middlebrook Retail & Leisure Park in Horwich, Bolton.

 Retail parks normally have large car parks (parking lots) and are not designed for people to browse, but instead for more direct shopping trips.
 This has meant retail parks have faced economic competition from Internet retail, since they have not historically offered the same experience factor as town centre retail.
 Vacancy rates in shopping centres in the UK are almost twice those of retail parks.

 Town planning policies which favour retail park development pose a threat to high streets as customers are deterred from high street stores.
 However, most retail parks are the result of lack of planning rather than pro-car policies; car-centric urban planning such as retail parks are 'the unwitting result of a set of planning rules'.